 Trams #30 and #35 (the City Circle tram) run along La Trobe Street and stop at the cornder of La Trobe and William.
 Tram #58 (West Coburg/Toorak) runs along William Street.
 If taking the #58 south towards the city (to Toorak) the Franklin Street/Peel Street stop (on the edge of the Flagstaff Gardens) is slightly closer than the stop at La Trobe street.

 More options?
-Read our full guide to Melbourne accommodation here.
+Read our full guide to Melbourne accommodation here or check out our full guide to visiting Melbourne with kids here.
 You can also check out our complete travel guide to Great Ocean Road with kids here.
 You can find more Victorian travel guides here.